Everest Short Trek Overview

 - Chance to discover some wildlife such as musk dear, snow-leopard, bear, wild goat (Jharal), Himalayan cock, and Impeyan pheasant if we got lucky

 How Difficult is Everest Short Trek?

 The Everest Short Trek is an easy to moderate 4-day trekking journey.
 The first day is an easy 3 hours walk from Lukla to Phakding.
 The second day is a bit difficult as you need to cover more distance and walk for around 6 hours.
 The trail is also a bit steeper once you enter the Sagarmatha National Park.
 The final 600 meters ascent to Namche Bazaar could be tough for some.
-The third day in this Everest Short Trek is for exploring around the Namche Bazaar where you will be heading up to Syangboche which requires around 3 hours of uphill walk.
-The final day where you will descend down to Lukla from Namche requires approximately 7 hours of descent.
+The third day of this Everest Short Trek is for exploring the Namche Bazaar where you will be heading up to Syangboche which requires around 3 hours of uphill walking.
+The final day where you will descend to Lukla from Namche requires approximately 7 hours of descent.

 It is uncommon to get altitude sickness when trekking up to only Namche Bazaar.
 But we should always be alert about it when traveling to higher altitude places.
 Namche Bazaar is already high with an average of 3440 meters altitude.
 Moving slowly and continuously hydrating could work for the Everest Short Trek.
 But you are always advised to inform the situation to your guide.

 When is the best time to do Everest Short Trek?